admin1

 Material and finish options for each type

-Both acorn and spline lug nuts come in many materials and finishes.
-Fortune Lug Nuts uses strong steel and aluminum for long-lasting use.
-Many lug nuts have chrome or black finishes.
-These finishes stop rust and add style.
-Some lug nuts come in bright colors for a custom look.
-These finishes help the lug nuts last longer, even in bad weather.
+Both round head nuts and spline nuts are available in a variety of materials and finishes.
+Fortune Lug Nuts are made from high-strength steel and aluminum for durability.
+Many nuts feature chrome or black finishes, which not only prevent rust but also enhance their appearance.
+Some nuts are available in bright colors for a personalized look.
+These finishes help extend the lifespan of the nuts and maintain stable performance even in harsh weather conditions.

 Type of Lug Nut